IBM/microservices-traffic-management-using-istio/README.md

 #### Clone this repository.
 This step requires you to use the YAML files and/or source code for the microservices.

+# 1. Create an external datasource for application

+### 1.1 Create MySQL Database in a container

-## 1. Create a Compose for MySQL Database in Bluemix
+### 1.2 Create Compose for MySQL Database in Bluemix
 Provision Compose for MySQL in Bluemix via https://console.ng.bluemix.net/catalog/services/compose-for-mysql
 Go to Service credentials and view your credentials.
 Your MySQL hostname, port, user, and password are under your credential uri and it should look like this
 ![images](images/mysqlservice.png)